16th > December > 2008 Archive

 German memory-maker Qimonda wants us to know it has a promising new non-volatile memory [NV-RAM] technology to join the NAND flash replacement candidates: carbon-resistive memory.

 In a mature IT market, it becomes hard to make any significant changes in hardware architecture or software design without upsetting the installed base of legacy users.
+This, of course, makes the evolution of a product somewhat troublesome.
+Change must fit within the strict confines of compatibility, ensuring both hardware and software vendors do something useful without upsetting the entire apple cart in the data center - or on our desks and in our laps.

 Opera pushed out an update to its popular web browser on Tuesday that fixes vulnerabilities it described as "extremely severe".